Some people, including myself, have a gap between our two front teeth.

 For the French it is a sign of good luck, so if you believe that then I guess it means my teeth bring me luck!
 Does that mean that I would be less lucky if I had it closed…?

-If I did decide to go ahead and close my diastema, it would most definitely NOT be accepted as an NHS treatment – so I’d have to go private as of course it should be.
+If I did decide to go ahead and close my diastema, it would most definitely NOT be accepted as an NHS treatment.
+Cosmetic dental treatments are done privately, and you should think long and hard before going ahead with any cosmetic treatments.
 As is the case with pretty much all cosmetic treatments, it is the individual’s own choice to have the work done.

 When it comes to correcting diastema, there are a number of different options that include: